Local group aims to get more men involved with mental health, suicide prevention

 With the veteran suicide rate still hanging at around 20 per day nationally, Stradley says groups like ‘Visible Man’, and what the VOC offers, can help.

-Hoffman says it boils down to two things: “Finding a reason to be here tomorrow and finding some strength,” he says.
+Hoffman says a disproportionate amount of stigma around mental illness is present in military culture.
+He says the mission of ‘Visible Man’ boils down to two things and has something for everyone: “Finding a reason to be here tomorrow and finding some strength,” he says.

 ‘Visible Man’ is hosting a fundraiser show at the Comedy at the Carlson on Sunday, July 24th.
 It is free to attend and will feature comics Dan Viola and Vinnie Paulino.